 If you find yourself swiping left on dating apps to everyone except those who have specific traits, you may be guilty of groundhogging.
 The term is taken from the movie Groundhog Day, where the protagonist wakes up every day and realizes that it's February 2nd—the same day as before.

-Here are common signs you could be engaging in groundhogging and some tips to assess these situations and start behaving differently.
+Here are common signs you could be groundhogging with some tips to assess these situations and start behaving differently.

 1. The People You Date All Look the Same